The Associates (band): 1989–1997: Circa and solo years

-After his fourth album was rejected and "Country Boy" single scrapped, Mackenzie signed to AVL/Virgin subsidiary Circa Records, to release the fifth Associates album Wild and Lonely (the fourth studio album to be released during Billy Mackenzie's lifetime).
-The album was released on 24 March 1990 and was produced by Australian record producer Julian Mendelsohn.
-It peaked at No. 71 on the UK Albums Chart and had three singles charting in the lower parts of the UK Singles Chart with "Fever", "Fire to Ice" and "Just Can't Say Goodbye", peaking at numbers 81, 92 and 79 respectively.
-Wild and Lonely was the last album Mackenzie recorded under the name The Associates, as from this point his releases would go out under his own name.
+After his fourth studio album was rejected and "Country Boy" single scrapped, Mackenzie signed to AVL/Virgin subsidiary Circa Records, to release the fifth Associates album Wild and Lonely (the fourth studio album to be released during Billy Mackenzie's lifetime).
+The album was released on 24 March 1990 and was produced by the Australian record producer Julian Mendelsohn.
+It peaked at No. 71 on the UK Albums Chart and had three singles charting in the lower parts of the UK singles chart with "Fever", "Fire to Ice" and "Just Can't Say Goodbye", peaking at numbers 81, 92 and 79 respectively.
+Wild and Lonely was the last album that Mackenzie recorded under the name the Associates, as from this point his releases would go out under his own name.
 However, recordings were sporadic and subsequent records failed to reach the UK chart and sold far fewer than their/his early albums.
-In 1992, Mackenzie released an electronica-influenced solo album, Outernational, for Circa Records with limited success.
+In 1992, Mackenzie released an electronica-influenced solo studio album, Outernational, for Circa Records with limited success.

-In 1993, Mackenzie and Rankine began working on new material together.
+In 1993, Mackenzie and Alan Rankine began working on new material together.
 News of an Associates revival generated hype and speculation of a tour, and the demos recorded by the two were promising.
-However, Mackenzie was not fully committed to the reunion and especially touring with it, so Associates split for a final time.
-Mackenzie went back to his solo work, signing a deal with Nude Records and finding a new collaborative partner in Steve Aungle.
+However, Mackenzie was not fully committed to the reunion and especially touring with it, so the Associates broke up for a final time.
+Mackenzie went back to his solo work, signing a recording contract with Nude Records and finding a new collaborative partner in Steve Aungle.

-Rankine later became a lecturer in music at Stow College in Glasgow, and worked with Belle and Sebastian on their 1996 debut album, Tigermilk.
+Rankine later became a lecturer in music at Stow College in Glasgow, and worked with the Scottish indie pop band Belle and Sebastian on their debut studio album, Tigermilk (1996).